Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Recommendations top

-Intro Specs Recommendations More
+Intro Specs Performance Compared Recommendations More

-If you're a full-time pro, all these little things add up to make getting a couple of these a no-brainer.
-If you're not full time and the price of a new camera matters, then no, you'll do just fine with a used D3.
-See Is It Worth It if you're undecided.
+If you're not a full time pro, or the price of a new camera matters, then no, you'll do just fine with a used D3.
+The D4 won't take pictures any different than a D7000, which has the same resolution; the D4 just does it faster.
+See Is It Worth It for more.

 More Information top

-Intro Specs Recommendations More
+Intro Specs Performance Compared Recommendations More

 Nikon's D4 Users Manual